 Management monitors progress on the implementation of the mitigation strategies developed as part of the Enterprise Risk Management and reports to the Board of Directors on a regular basis.
-There have been no new risks identified during the second quarter.
+There have been no new risks identified during the three months ended June 30, 2019.